SolaceProducts/event-management-agent/README.md

 # Event Management Agent

-The Event Management Agent is a tool for architects and developers working with Event-Driven Architectures (EDAs) to discover event streams flowing through event brokers as well as the related broker configuration information.
+The Event Management Agent is a tool for architects and developers working with event-driven architectures (EDAs) to discover event streams flowing through event brokers as well as the related broker configuration information.
 It can also discover schemas from registries.
 The Event Management Agent can be used in two different ways:

-* As the Event Management Agent component of the Solace’s PubSub+ Event Portal product to:
+* As the Event Management Agent component of Solace PubSub+ Cloud Event Portal to:
     - discover runtime event data from event brokers and schema registries
-    - populate the Event Portal with the discovered runtime data to enable the management and reuse of EDA assets
+    - populate Event Portal with the discovered runtime data to enable the management and reuse of EDA assets
-    - audit the runtime data and flag discrepancies between the runtime and the design time intent for event data governance purposes, and ensure that the runtime and design time configurations stay in-sync
+    - audit the runtime data and flag discrepancies between the runtime and the design time intent for event data governance purposes, and to ensure that the runtime and design time configurations stay in-sync
 * As a standalone tool that discovers runtime event data from event or message brokers and schema registries.

-Our plan is to open source the Event Management Agent to enable architects and developers to contribute to it as well a to build new plugins so that:
+Our plan is to open source the Event Management Agent to enable architects and developers to contribute to it as well as to build new plugins so that:

 * the agent can discover data from different broker types
 * existing plugins can be extended to discover additional data